Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 </div>

 3. A variable should only collect one piece of information.
 If a variable contains more than one piece of information you may have the following issues:
-   - You lose the granularity of the information (e.g., `location` = `Los Angeles, CA` is less granular than having a `city` variable and a `state` variable separately)
+   - You lose the granularity of the information (e.g., `location` = "Los Angeles, CA" is less granular than having a `city` variable and a `state` variable separately)
-   - Your variable may become unanalyzable (e.g., a variable with a value `220/335` is not analyzable as a numeric variable).
-If you are interested in a rate, you can calculate a `rate` variable with a value of `.657`.
+   - Your variable may become unanalyzable (e.g., a variable with a value "220/335" is not analyzable as a numeric variable).
+If you are interested in a rate, you can calculate a `rate` variable with a value of *.657*.
-   - You may lose the variable type (e.g., if you want an `incident_rate` variable to be numeric, and you assign a value of `220/335`, that variable is no longer numeric)
+   - You may lose the variable type (e.g., if you want an `incident_rate` variable to be numeric, and you assign a value of "220/335", that variable is no longer numeric)

 <div class="figure" style="text-align: center">
 <img src="img/two_things.PNG" alt="A comparison of two things being measured in one variable and two things being measured across two variables" width="100%" />